Kotoura-san: Plot

 Haruka Kotoura is a 15-year-old girl who was born with the psychic ability to read minds.
 As a child she blurts out what people around her are thinking, too young to realize that these thoughts are the person's true feelings which upsets them when they are revealed in public.
 She is branded a compulsive liar by her teachers, ridiculed by her classmates and loses all of her friends.
 The strain gets to be too much on her parents as well after she inadvertently exposes that they are both having romantic affairs.
-Abandoned by her mother into the care of her grandfather Haruka becomes a recluse, distancing herself from everyone, concluding that she only brings people bad luck.
+Abandoned by her mother into the care of her grandfather Haruka becomes a outcast and a recluse, distancing herself from everyone, concluding that she only brings people bad luck.

 Things start to change when she starts high school and meets Yoshihisa Manabe.
 He is shown to be unfazed by Haruka's mind-reading ability but also has a perverted imagination.
 Yoshihisa offers her his friendship and vows to stand by her side regardless of the circumstances.
 He helps her make new friends and together they form the school's ESP Research Club.
 Haruka's life begins to change completely for the better which gives her newfound strength she never had.
 She is eventually able to overcome the teasing she has endured, and face her mother regarding her past.
 The series concludes with her confessing her love to Yoshihisa with support from her friends.